marccanby/linguiphyr/paper/paper.md

 # Conclusions

 We present LinguiPhyR, a tool for analyzing phylogenetic datasets and trees via a graphical user interface.
+Even for experienced programmers, LinguiPhyR can quickly enable analysis on a new linguistic dataset. <!--- or provide a starting place for finding new trees. --->
+We especially emphasize
+(parsimony-based) interpretability
-Even for experienced programmers, LinguiPhyR can quickly enable analysis on a new linguistic dataset or provide a starting place for finding new trees.
-We especially emphasize (parsimony-based) interpretability by providing visualizations and tools to see the impact of certain coding decisions on tree estimation.
-Future work will incorporate other inference and analytical methods, such as likelihood-based or quartet approaches.
+by providing visualizations and tools to see the impact of certain coding decisions on tree estimation.
+Future work will incorporate other methods, such as likelihood-based or quartet approaches.

 <!---# Citations